DonDuck1/RPG-Chess-sde-program-assignment-mavel/README.md

         What we were able to implement:
         Bishop:
             - Applies Healing state (regeneration) to a friendly piece in its movement range
-            - Healing state heals X health per turn for 3 turns, then returns to default (healthy) state
+            - Healing state heals 1 health per turn for 3 turns, then returns to default (healthy) state
         Knight:
             - Applies Poisoned state to an enemy piece in its movement range